jeffbski/accum/README.md

   }));
 ```

- - `accum.string([optEncoding], listenerFn)` - constructs a pass-through stream which concatenates everything into a string.
+ - `accum.string([optEncoding], listenerFn)` - constructs a write stream which concatenates everything into a string.
 Buffer data is converted to string using the optional encoding `optEncoding` which defaults to 'utf8'.
 Other data is simply converted using `.toString()`.
 The `listenerFn` signature is `function(string)`.
 The `listenerFn` is called after all the data is received just prior to the `end` event being emitted.

 ```javascript
 var accum = require('accum');